Kobayashi2501/Collapse-Theoretic-Proof-of-the-ABC-Conjecture/README.md

 ## 🔭 Future Directions

-- Coq / Lean formalization
-- Collapse-theoretic formulation of:
-  - Strong ABC
+Collapse-theoretic extension to:
-  - Szpiro Conjecture
+Szpiro Conjecture
-  - Fermat-type bounds
+Fermat-type Diophantine inequalities
-- Langlands and BSD expansion under Collapse Theory
+Langlands Functoriality and BSD Conjecture
+Formal analysis of ε-bounds in strong ABC and beyond

 ---